jdsandifer/PresentationFileServer/README.md

 ### Background
 The team developing the product is comprised of two people: the product creator and myself.
-He came up with the idea, got the basic implementation working, and then brought me on a while later after I expressed interest in helping with the project.
+He came up with the idea, got the basic implementation working, and then brought me on after I expressed interest in helping with the project.

 ### My Contributions
-Aside from writing code, I've contributed to the project in three main ways:
+Aside from writing code in many areas, I've contributed to the project in three main ways:

-1) Championing **readable, maintainable, reliable code.** I've been instrumental in raising the level of code quality significantly.
+1) Championing **readable, maintainable, reliable code.** I was instrumental in raising the level of code quality significantly.

 2) Introducing best practices, especially **Object-Oriented Programming**, to the team.

 3) Adding **Mac functionality**.
-As a developer who's familiar with multiple OS's, I had the most experience with Mac's and am pioneering the addition of Mac support to the system.
+As a developer who's familiar with multiple OS's, I had the most experience with Mac's and pioneered the addition of Mac support to the system.

 ### Code